AhmedAlyElGhannam/Shell_Scripting_Cheatsheet/README.md

    ./test.sh
    ```

-3. Scripts are text files that have execute permissions.
+1. Scripts are text files that have execute permissions.
 Make sure to adjust its permissions to be able to execute it.
    ```
    chmod 755 test.sh
    ```

-4. Script extension does not matter.
+1. Script extension does not matter.
 But, it is advisable to name scripts with the extension `.sh` to make it easily recognizable---**IT IS THE LAW!**

+1. Comments are written by writing a `#` sign before text.

 ## Variables _(NO SPACES BEFORE OR AFTER =)_